franciscoyira/portfolio/content/project/pipeline-airflow-aws/index.md

   url: https://github.com/franciscoyira/aws_airflow_tutorial
 #slides: example
 # The summary is what appears on the home page
-summary: End-to-end project building a data pipeline with Apache Airflow that interacts with AWS services such as RDS and S3.
+summary: End-to-end data pipeline with Apache Airflow that interacts with AWS services such as RDS and S3 and makes the processed data available on PostgreSQL.
 tags:
 - Programming
 - Python